Fingertips/gm-ads/index.md

 ![Home banner aspect ratios](home_banner.png)

-The content for the “Editorial ad” element should display well should display well inside a viewport container sized at any aspect ratio between 1:4 and 4:3
+The content for the “Editorial ad” element should display well inside a viewport container sized at any aspect ratio between 1:4 and 4:3

 ![Home banner aspect ratios](editorial_ad.png)